Cloud-based Transport Management Software vs. On-premise

 • Maintenance costs remain consistent.
 Any issues or upgrades are included in the subscription cost, so there are no unexpected costs and surprise bills.

 • A flexible pricing model makes Cloud-based solutions scalable too.
 It is easy to easy to adjust the subscription according to business needs.
-Easily add and remove users (as Stream is priced per vehicle, it is easy to adjust the numbers with seasonal demand or business growth) or functionality (many Stream Go users add Stream Check as their fleet grows and paper-based walkaround checks are no longer manageable or viable).
+Easily add and remove users (as Stream is priced per vehicle, it is easy to adjust the numbers with seasonal demand or business growth) or functionality.

 • Typically a smaller upfront fee covers deployment, implementation and training on the software, so you don’t need any specialist knowledge to get up and running.
 As with a lot of Cloud-based software, we refer to this process as ‘onboarding’.